Pete was born in a

 eight years, then held public library management positions in Idaho, California, and

 Florida.
-During part of that time he served as Idaho's Executive Director for National
+He served as Idaho's Executive Director for National Library Week, and as

-Library Week, and as President of the Idaho Library Association, and was listed in the
+President of the Idaho Library Association.
+He was listed in Marquis

-Marquis Whos Who volume "Whos Who in the West."
+"Whos Who in the West."

 While living in southern California, his first marriage ended in divorce.
-His

 Three years later he met his present wife, Yvonne, in Florida.
-Their first child
+Their first child,

-was conceived in Florida and born in California; the second, conceived in California and
+Yvette, was conceived in Florida and born in California; while the second, Bill, was

-born in Florida.
+conceived in California and born in Florida.

 In 1980, Pete joined Computer Sciences Corporation in San Diego as a senior technical